nicolodiamante/notefy/README.md

 - Next, proceed with the configuration process.
 Carefully follow each step to tailor the shortcut according to your unique preferences.
 After completing these steps, the shortcut will be ready for immediate use.

 > Note on API Key Storage Options: You have the flexibility to store your OpenAI API key in two ways.
 Firstly, you can directly embed it within the Notefy shortcut for convenience.
-Alternatively, for enhanced security, you may opt to use the Data Jar app to store the API key.
+Alternatively, you may opt to use the Data Jar app to store the API key.
 If you decide on the latter, ensure that you have the Data Jar app installed.
 If not, or if you prefer a simpler approach, storing the API key directly in the shortcut remains a viable option.

 <br>